-If pm3d map has been plotted from rectangular gridded data with an output to a postscript file, then it is possible to reduce the file size even more by the enclosed awk script pm3dConvertToImage.awk.
+If you are writing a pm3d surface to a postscript file, it may be possible to reduce the file size by up to 50% by the enclosed awk script pm3dCompress.awk.
+If the data lies on a rectangular grid, even greater compression may be possible using the script pm3dConvertToImage.awk.
 Usage:

-'''

-awk -f pm3dConvertToImage.awk <thefile.ps >smallerfile.ps
+''' awk -f pm3dCompress.awk thefile.ps >smallerfile.ps awk -f pm3dConvertToImage.awk thefile.ps >smallerfile.ps '''

-'''